 When there is a loss of a member of our school community, such as a parent, child or staff member, it is a difficult time.
-Pupils need to be supported when they experience family bereavements and other significant losses in the course of their lives while they are at school.
-Bereavement must be treated with the utmost sensitivity.
+Pupils will be supported when they experience family bereavements and other significant losses in the course of their lives while they are at school.
+Bereavement will be managed with the utmost sensitivity by all staff; and our Pastoral and Safeguarding Lead, Corinne, will support families, in accordance with our Bereavement Policy.